 The terminals detect electrical continuity, which is present while the RSI contacts remain closed.
 If a rapid shutdown event occurs (the RSI switch is thrown and the PV is disconnected), these contacts will open and the circuit will detect the loss of continuity.
 When the controller senses loss of PV input (less than 20 Vdc), it will shut down.
-All LED indicators will flash twice and then turn off.
-(See pages 30 and 55.)
-If the system display is present, it will deliver a Fault Input Active error message.
-(See page 38.)
+All LED indicators will flash twice and then turn off (see pages 30 and 55).
+If the system display is present, it will deliver a Fault Input Active error message (see page 38).

-Any device with normally-closed contacts can work with this function.
+Any initiator device with normally-closed contacts can work with this function.
 If more than one device is used, all contacts must be wired in series so that any one device will shut down the controller.

 If a rapid-shutdown device is not installed, this function should be disabled.
-This is performed by directly shorting terminals 1 and 3 with a small jumper wire.
+This is performed by directly shorting terminals 1 and 3 with a small wire.
+A jumper (J5) is installed at the factory for this purpose.

-The FLEXmax 100 will not function unless either the disabling jumper, the OutBack RSI, or a similar normally-closed device is installed.
-Initial power-up will result in a Rapid Shutdown signal.
-(See page 55.)
+- Jumper J5 is factory-installed.
+It may need to be removed if another device is installed - The FLEXmax 100 will not function unless jumper J5, the OutBack RSI, or a similar normally-closed device is installed.
+Initial power-up will result in a Rapid Shutdown signal (see page 55).